OpenKnowledgeMaps/Headstart/doc/howto_search_repos.md

+# Warning: Please note that this documentation is outdated and installing/running server components on a OS-level is no longer supported

-# HOWTO: Get the search repos example to work
+## HOWTO: Get the search repos example to work

 The search repos example lets you perform a search in either PLOS or Pubmed and visualize the result.
 Getting it to work can be a little tricky, that's why we have created a little guide.